OracleSiebel/ConfiguringSiebel/ExampleCode/Open UI/Fluid Form Applets/readme.md

 ![](images/ContactFormAppletFluid3.png)

-There's nothing to stop you registering multuple fluid form layout files to deal with different requirements.
+There's nothing to stop you registering multiple fluid form layout files to deal with different requirements.